chevah/pythia/README.rst

 Copy `pythia.conf` file into your repo and configure your mirrors and targeted Python version.

 It is designed to create the Python virtual environment and automatically call paver inside the newly created environment.
-`pythia.conf` contains a set of Python packages that needs to be intallled to boostrap the `paver` usage.
+`pythia.conf` contains a set of Python packages that needs to be installed to bootstrap the `paver` usage.

 TK is removed to save space and since this is designed for server-side apps.